apache/mxnet/docs/faq/perf.md

 ## Intel CPU

-For using Intel Xeon CPUs for training and inference, we suggest to install mxnet-mkl package by:
+When using Intel Xeon CPUs for training and inference, the `mxnet-mkl` package is recommended.
+Adding `--pre` installs a nightly build from master.
+Without it you will install the latest patched release of MXNet:

 ```
 $ pip install mxnet-mkl [--pre]